hbc/NGS_Data_Analysis_Course/sessionII/lessons/05_introR-R-and-RStudio.md

 3. In the `New Project` window, choose `New Directory`.
 Then, choose `Empty Project`.
 Name your new directory `Intro-to-R` and then "Create the project as subdirectory of:" the Desktop (or location of your choice).
 4. Click on `Create Project`.
 5. After your project is completed, if the project does not automatically open in RStudio, then go to the `File` menu, select `Open Project`, and choose `Intro-to-R.Rproj`.
-6. When RStudio opens, the RStudio interface should look like:
+6. When RStudio opens, you will see three panels in the window.
 7. Go to the `File` menu and select `New File`, and select `R Script`.
-Your RStudio interface should now look like:
+The RStudio interface should now look like the screenshot below.

 ![RStudio interface](../img/Rstudio_interface.png)